Aliases for PLA2G10 Gene

 GeneCards Summary for PLA2G10 Gene

 PLA2G10 (Phospholipase A2 Group X) is a Protein Coding gene.
 Diseases associated with PLA2G10 include Acute Chest Syndrome and Potter's Syndrome.
-Among its related pathways are Linoleic acid metabolism and Vascular smooth muscle contraction.
-GO annotations related to this gene include calcium ion binding and phospholipase activity.
+Among its related pathways are Glycerophospholipid biosynthesis and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase activity.
 An important paralog of this gene is PLA2G2D.

 UniProtKB/Swiss-Prot for PLA2G10 Gene